 - Black Bean Soup makes for delicious leftovers!
 It’ll keep in the fridge for up to four days.
 Freeze in freezer safe bags or jars for up to two months.
 Thaw in the refrigerator, then microwave, stirring often.
 You may need to add a little extra chicken broth if the soup is too thick.

-Toppings for Black Bean Soup
+Variations, Add-Ins, and Topping Ideas for Black Bean Soup

-- I like to use this soup as a nacho topping.
+- Nacho Topping: I like to use this soup as a nacho topping.
 Assemble a plate of tortilla chips, then drizzle the soup over the top along with cheese, diced tomatoes, sour cream and our Best Guacamole Ever and you have a show-stopping plate of nachos!